xinranchen95/MT-GNN/RuCHFunctionalizationDataset/README.md

 # Note
 The DG and RX referred to two reaction substrates arene and electrophile, respectively.
-The cdx files show all the arenes and electrophiles involved in the dataset.
+The cdx files show all the arenes and electrophiles involved in the dataset in ChemDraw.
-The csv files for arene and electrophile contain the molecular properties of these two substrates.
-The train_DG folder and train_RX folder contain the MOL files for all the arenes and electrophiles.
+The csv files for arene (DG.csv) and electrophile (RX.csv) contain the molecular properties of these two substrates.
+The train_DG folder and train_RX folder contain MOL files for all the arenes and electrophiles.
+The reactions are recorded in the format of SMILES in dataset.csv with the corresponding reaction performance and source publication.